LeanderHeuvel/robot-hat-google-dev/README.md

 Robot Hat Python library for ~~Raspberry Pi~~ Google Dev Board.

 The repository is currently under construction.
+The main adaptation currenlty involves the replacement of the GPIO library by periphery.
+Periphery is compatible with Google Dev Board and therefore required to operate the Picar-X.

 Quick Links: